DevLoversTeam/golang-interview-questions/README.en.md

 3. **Assertion of architectural guarantees:** such as that the system does not lose events and does not violate state consistency.

-4. **Safer refactoring:** competitive invariants remain protected by the regression set.
+4. **Safer refactoring:** concurrency invariants remain protected by the regression set.

 #### Tools and Practices in Go: